-The complaints, filed last year under the federal Clean Water Act, accuse Duke of contaminating rivers and groundwater used as sources of drinking water by hundreds of thousands of people.
+The lawsuit, filed last year under the federal Clean Water Act, accuses Duke Energy of contaminating rivers and groundwater used as sources of drinking water by hundreds of thousands of people.

-Coal ash contains numerous chemicals that are toxic to humans and wildlife, including arsenic, lead, chromium and thallium.
+Coal ash contains numerous toxic chemicals including arsenic, lead, chromium and thallium.

-Duke's 33 unlined ash pits across the state have been under intense scrutiny since a February, 2014, spill at a power plant in Eden coated 70 miles of the Dan River in gray sludge.
+Duke's unlined ash pits across the state have been under intense scrutiny since a February 2014 spill at the Eden power plant coated 70 miles of the Dan River in gray sludge.

-But environmental groups said the new law didn't go far enough, and they pointed to what they describe as the state's long history of lax enforcement of clean water regulations that should have required Duke to clean up its mess years ago.
+Environmental groups said the new state law didn't go far enough, and they pointed to what they describe as the state's long history of lax enforcement of clean water regulations that should have required Duke to clean up its mess years ago.

-The Charlotte-based company pleaded guilty in May to nine criminal violations of the federal Clean Water Act for pollution at its coal-fired plants in Eden, Moncure, Asheville, Goldsboro and Mount Holly.
+The Charlotte-based company pleaded guilty in May to nine criminal violations of the federal Clean Water Act for pollution at its coal-fired Eden, Moncure, Asheville, Goldsboro and Mount Holly plants.